 300 Hour Yoga Teacher Training Before the course

 So, you have decided to enrol on a 300-hour yoga teacher training course!
-Here is my experience, tips and advice before you start the course, with specific information about starting a course with Sampoorna Yoga.
+Here is my experience, tips and advice before you start the course, with specific information about starting a course with Sampoorna – Yoga Teacher Training School in India.

 A lot of the information I explain here is given to you at the start of the course with Sampoorna yoga.
 The joining instructions are really detailed and provide you with most of the information you need.
 If you have any questions you can email Sampoorna and they always got back to me quickly.
 The website is also easy to follow and provides a good amount of detail.
 This is what gave me a lot of confidence to book with Sampoorna in the first place because they appeared to be professional in how they operated and they didn’t disappoint throughout the experience.